-The Exchange proposes to adopt a definition of "executive officer" applicable only to the Rule.18 Proposed Interpretations and Policies .21 to BZX Rule 14.10 would provide that, for the purposes of the Rule, an "executive officer" is a company's president, principal financial officer, principal accounting officer (or if there is no such accounting officer, the controller), any vice-president of the company in charge of a principal business unit, division, or function (such as sales, administration, or finance), any other officer who performs a policy-making function, or any other person who performs similar policy-making functions for the company.
-Executive officers of the company's parent(s) or subsidiaries are deemed executive officers of the company is a limited partnership, officers or employees of the general partner(s) who perform policy-making
+Executive Officer: An executive officer is the company's president, principal financial officer, principal accounting officer (or if there is no such accounting officer, the controller), any vice-president of the company in charge of a principal business unit, division, or function (such as sales, administration, or finance), any other officer who performs a policy-making function, or any other person who performs similar policy-making functions for the company.
+Executive officers of the company's parent(s) or subsidiaries are deemed executive officers of the company if they perform such policy making functions for the company.
+In addition, when the company is a limited partnership, officers or employees of the general partner(s) who perform policy-making functions for the limited partnership are deemed officers of the limited partnership.